 It must be done properly to ensure that the building is structurally sound and weathertight.

-- outside of the building – anything that prevents the entry of outside moisture and helps to control moisture inside the building fabric.
+This includes anything that prevents outside moisture entering the building and helps to control moisture inside the building fabric.

 Examples of restricted building work include:

 - damp-proofing the floor area, on and underneath floors